Bayads

-The Bayad (Mongol: Баяд/Bayad, lit. "the Riches") is the fourth largest subgroup of Mongol people in modern Mongolia and they are a tribe in Four Oirats.
+The Bayad (Mongol: Баяд/Bayad, lit. "the Riches") is the third largest subgroup of Mongol people in modern Mongolia and they are a tribe in Four Oirats.
 Baya'ud were a prominent clan within the Mongol Empire.
 Baya'ud can be found in both Mongolic and Turkic peoples.
 Within Mongols, the clan is spread through Khalkha, Inner Mongolians, Buryats and Oirats.